Coleman Barks: Controversies

 Barks has been criticized for removing references to Islam from the poetry of Rumi.

 Original poetry

-Barks has published several volumes of his own poetry, including Gourd Seed, "Quickly Aging Here", Tentmaking, and, in 2001, Granddaughter Poems, a collection of his poetry about his granddaughter, Briny Barks, with illustrations by Briny.
-Harper published his first book of poetry, The Juice, in 1972.
+Barks published several volumes of his own poetry, beginning with The Juice in 1972 and including Gourd Seed (1993); Tentmaking (2001); and, also in 2001, Club: Granddaughter Poems, a collection of poems written with and about his granddaughter, Briny Barks.
+His poems have appeared in anthologies including Quickly Aging Here and New Voices in American Poetry.

+Death

+Barks died at his home in Athens, Georgia, on February 23, 2026, at the age of 88.